shubhankar-bag-coder/mobile-app/Readme.md

 # Hello :wave: Welcome to React-Native App
 In this app we are testing React Native App.
+Delete this & make new Repository & App.

 ## Resources  :chains:  under